ABLE Checking Accounts

 As with any Fifth Third Bank checking account, the ABLE Checking Account comes with a secure, notched debit card.

-• The notched debit card assists our visually impaired customer to easily identify the card and helps ensure the card inserts correctly into ATMs and PIN pads
+- The notched debit card assists our visually impaired customers to easily identify the card and helps ensure the card is inserted correctly into ATMs and PIN pads.

 How do I make a transaction with a notch debit card?